adarijani/book_LaTeX_template/README.md

+# Description

-This is a work in progress LaTeX book.The nice template is from Springer Publishing House and I suggest you visit it for other nice templates as well.
+My book.
+The template is a LaTeX template from Springer Publishing for publishing monographs and journals.